pandio-com/pandioml/README.md

 #### Function

+This is the core of PandioML.
+All of the helper methods, magic sauce, embedded packages, cli tools, etc. exist to help build functions that run on the Pandio platform.
+In each of these functions is typically a model that makes accurate predictions.
+What data it uses, the algorithm, feature extractions, fitting, predicting, pipelining, and even labeling, is completely up to you.
+The function is your sandbox, where all the fun begins.
+Everything in PandioML is meant to help make creating value with machine learning easier.

+Only two things are required to be defined in the function file generated for each project, the `model` you'd like to use, and the `pipelines` you'd like to execute against each individually streamed event.

+Any number of classes or methods may be created to assist in the building of the function.

 The `pandioml.function.FunctionBase` is the core component to building a model with PandioML.
 It provides helper methods and abstract methods that make it easy to build and deploy models.

 The `pandioml.function.Context` provides local helper methods to simulate what is available when deployed to production to allow faster local iterative testing.

+The `pandioml.function.Storage` provides access to a distributed key value storage service that is eventually consistent.

 The `pandioml.function.Logger` provides local helper methods to simulate what is available when deployed to production to allow faster local iterative testing.

+The `Fnc` class defined inside of the functions file has three important variables defined for you:

+1. `Fnc.id`

+      This is the `id` of the function instance.
+A unique `id` for the individual instance of the function.
+If 4 instances of the function were running, this would be 4 unique values, one for each instance of the function running.

+1. `Fnc.input`

+      This is an individual event record whose type depends on the data placed on the input topic, or the data object selected when testing locally.

+1. `Fnc.storage`

+      This is a class that provides access to the distributed storage that is eventually consistent and accessible to all functions.
+This is a great place to store data about a function as it runs, as well as communicate to other functions running.

 ## PandioCLI